stefanstranger/stefanstranger.github.io/_posts/2018-06-16-AutomaticallyGeneratingPowershellCmdletsToManageOrAccessARestfulWebService.md

 categories: [REST API, PowerShell]
 tags: [REST API, PowerShell]
 ---
-# Automatically generating PowerShell cmdlets to manage or access a RESTful Web Service?

 This week there was a conversation on Twitter about creating a WorldCup PowerShell Module using PSSwagger.